 Anna Ruby Falls is a short 1 mile round trip

 Anna Ruby Falls is a twin waterfall.
 It is an easy half-mile trail slightly uphill located in Unicoi State Park.
 You do have to pay a small entrance fee, but it was worth it.
-The parking lot is very easy to find, and there is a small visitors center with a gift shop there as well.
+The parking lot is very easy to find, and there is a small visitor center with a gift shop there as well.
 Anna Ruby Falls trail begins right at the visitor’s center.
 There are plenty of trail maps for the other trails Unicoi State Park, but we love waterfalls, so Anna Ruby Falls was an easy choice.

 Anna Ruby Falls Trail